Fethiye, Turkey - Travel

 Lycian Tombs on a Lycian Way, Landmarks and Attractions in Fethiye

-South to the main part of the city, downtown Fethiye has some gems up its sleeve.
+South of the main part of the city, downtown Fethiye has some gems up its sleeve.
 The Tomb of Amyntas (also known as the Lycian Rock Tombs) (Amintas Kaya Mezarı) awaits thousands of annual visitors.
 The site is accessible on foot and is only a 15-minute hike from the bus station.
 It is open from morning till sundown, and the view is especially breathtaking during the golden hour.

 Fethiye Museums